FlorentRu/Event-Advisor-AI-System/README.md

 *Note:* This sample conversation demonstrates the prototype’s capability to retrieve and present event information.
 Actual event details may vary and depend on real-time data fetched.

 event-advisor-chatbot/

-├── EventAdvisorChatbot.ipynb  # Main Colab notebook
+├── EventAISystem.ipynb  # Main Colab notebook

 ├── README.md                  # This file
-└── requirements.txt           # (Optional) List of Python dependencies